Select Page

 But we need to find the needle in the haystack.

-We develop new machine learning methods
+We developed new machine learning methods

 for better science in High Energy Physics and Solar Physics.

 Simultaneously, data science has experienced real game changing breakthroughs in the past years.
 In particular, deep learning methods have shown the potential of data driven approaches compared to traditional algorithmic approaches.
-The following questions will shape research stragegies.

 The RODEM team